git-series/git-series/README.md

 tags.  git-series also tracks a cover letter for the patch series, formats the series for email, and prepares pull requests.

+As you change a patch series, git-series can show diffs between versions, finding and showing the correspondence between the old and new versions of each commit, even after changing or rebasing those commits.
+The series diff format shows corresponding old and new commits side-by-side, with interdiffs for modified commits.

 Building and installing
 =======================